r-pufky/docs/saltstack.md

 Minions should be run as `root`.
 Minions require root to properly install software, update apt and execute commands.

+Note: if you plan on installing docker, you need to use `source_interface_name` or `source_address` when configuring the minion, otherwise it could pick up the Docker interface and try to use that.
+This will cause the minion to be unable to respond to the master.

 ### [Ubuntu][7]
 A minion will not send the initial cert request until the minion is started.
 By default `salt` should resolve, though this can be changes in the minion